 1. Mechanical Polishing

 Mechanical polishing relies on cutting and surface plastic deformation to remove the protruding parts of the polished surface and achieve smoothness.
 Common tools include oilstone sticks, wool wheels, and sandpaper, with manual operation being the primary method.
 Special tools, such as turntables, may be used for specific parts like rotating surfaces.
 Ultra-fine grinding and polishing methods can be used for high surface quality requirements.
 Ultra-fine grinding and polishing involve using special tools that press against the workpiece surface in a high-speed rotational motion in a polishing solution containing abrasives.
 This technique can achieve a surface roughness of Ra0.008μm or lower, which is the lowest Ra among various polishing methods.
-It is commonly used for optical lens molds.
+Optical lens molds often use this method.

 2、Chemical polishing